Eligibility and Enrollment

 Mid-Year Coverage Changes

 Generally speaking, you may only make coverage elections or changes during the Open Enrollment period.
 This is very important because if you lose your coverage because you fail to pay your self-pay premium on time, you will not be able to elect coverage again until the next open enrollment.
-It also means that if you elect to buy up to Tier III coverage and later find that you can’t afford the higher self-pay premium, you do not have the option of changing your election back to the lower (and less expensive) Tier for which you were originally eligible.

 However, there are some exceptions.

-- If you decline coverage for yourself or any of your dependents because you have other insurance coverage, and you then lose that coverage (for reasons other than cause or failure to pay premiums), you may be eligible to enroll mid-year.
-However, you MUST request enrollment within 30 days of the other coverage ending.
+1. If you decline coverage for yourself or any of your dependents because you have other insurance coverage, and you then lose that coverage (for reasons other than cause or failure to pay premiums), you may be eligible to enroll mid-year.
+However, you MUST request enrollment within 60 days of the other coverage ending.

-- You may be able to do a mid-year enrollment in cases of marriage, birth and adoption.
-Again, you MUST request enrollment within 30 days of the marriage, birth or adoption.
+2. You may be able to do a mid-year enrollment in cases of marriage, birth and adoption.
+Again, you MUST request enrollment within 60 days of the marriage, birth or adoption.

 In both cases, please call the Fund Office as soon as possible to check your eligibility and get the process started.